BardiaYaghmaie/dotin-edu-tasks-project04/README.md

 ## Step 1

+0- First we clone project03 and change names to 04, then we change static ipv4s to container names / service names

 1- Start 3 Docker containers with Docker in Docker enabled
 ```
 sudo docker run -d --privileged --name dind1 docker:dind